featurevisor/featurevisor/docs/use-cases/testing-in-production.md

 ## Conclusion

-We have just learned how to coordinate user acceptance testing (UAT) in your organization with Featurevisor, where we can expose features to a subset of users in production environment, and how to evaluate those features with SDKs.
+We have just learned how to coordinate testing in production in our organization with Featurevisor, where we can expose features to a subset of known users who can provide us early feedback (either manually or in an automated way), and how to evaluate those features with SDKs reliably.

-All done while maintaining a single source of truth for managing the QA segment, and without having to deploy any code changes to your application.
+All done while maintaining a single source of truth for managing the QA segment, and without having to deploy any code changes of our application.

-Featurevisor is smart enough to not include any segment (like `qa`) in generated datafiles that is not being used in any of the feature flags, so you don't have to worry about your datafile size growing unnecessarily.
+Featurevisor is smart enough to not include any segment (like `qa`) in generated datafiles that is not being used actively in any of the feature flags belonging to any generated datafiles, so we don't have to worry about the datafile size growing unnecessarily.